tamepolygon/MATS-2027-application-codebase/README.md

-# Does a rank-1 LoRA trained to cause Emergent Misalignment rotate toward a misalignment direction?
+# There is no single misalignment direction, and forcing a rank-1 EM LoRA onto one produces no misalignment

 MATS Winter 2027 application project.
 Writeup: [link]